 Sneaker of Fall

 it’s time to change your shoes

-Our color palettes shift every fall when we pack away our shorts and T-shirts and unbox the trusted fleeces and hardy layers that keep us warm for the changing season.
-Bright and bold short-sleeve shirts get replaced by dark, thick sweaters.
+Our color pallets shift every fall when we pack away our shorts and T-shirts and unbox the trusted fleeces and hearty layers that keep us warm for the changing season.
+Bright and bold short-sleeve button downs get replaced by dark, thick sweaters.
 I don't know about you, but my closet inevitably starts resembling the brochure for an Ivy League admission's office, regardless of how far I am from the nearest hiking trail.

 Columbia, Patagonia, L.L.Bean and The North Face have been the pillars of outdoor wear for decades, but a similar U.S.-based clothing company has held its own as one of the most trusted and consistent brands in footwear: New Balance.
 And few brands, through reputation or design, encapsulate American prep-sport the way the former New Balance Arch Support Company has.

 When the brand was conceived in 1906, the White Sox and Cubs were in the World Series, Upton Sinclair's The Jungle had just been published and passionate outdoorsman Teddy Roosevelt was in the White House.
 But despite the new century, the preppiest sneaker in the game has endured thanks to timeless style, trusted models and our fondness toward vintage American outdoor brands.